QuestPDF/QuestPDF-Documentation/docs/api-reference/row.md

 - This container divides available space into individual columns.
 - Columns can have a fixed size (provided in points) or be proportional.
 - You can use pageable content inside each column.
-- If the content of any column wraps, entire container wraps.
+- If the content of any column wraps, the entire container wraps.

 ```csharp
 .Row(row =>